L19579/L19_Broflovski/README.md

 ## Notes
 On going development.
 TODOs are listed in .c files.

-Subject to Solscan's rate limits.
+Subject to Solscan's rate limits and server stability.
+Current restriction on transactions processed per AMM is 10.

 ---